EthanBauer/create-a-curb/README.md

 # Create-A-Curb
-Decorative curbing business with operation in Windsor-Essex, Ontario, Canada
+Decorative curbing business with operations in Windsor-Essex, Ontario, Canada

 ---